azdavis/millet/docs/ARCHITECTURE.md

 ### `crates/sml-hir`

-High-level intermediate representation.
+High-level Intermediate Representation.

 Uses arenas, and indices into those arenas, to represent recursive structure.
 For instance, instead of the usual

 ```rs
 enum Exp {